António Pacheco (footballer, born 1966)

-António Manuel Pacheco Domingos (1 December 1966 – 20 March 2024), known as Pacheco, was a Portuguese footballer who played as a winger.
+António Manuel Pacheco Domingos (1 December 1966 – 20 March 2024), known as Pacheco, was a Portuguese professional footballer who played as a winger.

 Club career

 Born in Portimão, Algarve, Pacheco started playing with local sides Torralta and Portimonense, making his debut in the Primeira Liga with the latter in the 1986–87 season.
 Subsequently, aged just 20, he signed for Benfica, going on to remain with the club for the next six years and help in the conquest of four major titles.

 Pacheco contributed five goals in 26 matches in the 1988–89 campaign, as the Lisbon team won the national championship.
 He was also in the starting XI when they lost two European Cup finals in three years, in 1988 and 1990.

 Pacheco joined neighbouring Sporting CP in summer 1993, alongside teammate Paulo Sousa.
 From there onwards, however, he received little continuity due to injuries as well as a run-in with Sporting manager Carlos Queiroz, and totalled only 50 league appearances in five years, also representing Belenenses, Reggiana of the Italian Serie A and Santa Clara; he retired in 2001 at the age of 34, after three seasons in the lower leagues.

 In 1996, Pacheco went on trial with Premier League club Sunderland, but was not offered a permanent contract.
 He amassed Portuguese top-division totals of 213 games and 32 goals over one decade, and later worked as a manager at Atlético Clube de Portugal (third tier) and Portimonense (Segunda Liga).